Josh Jung Player Props: Rangers vs. Rays

 Rays Pitching Rankings

-- The nine strikeouts per nine innings put together by the Rays pitching staff ranks ninth in the league.
+- The nine strikeouts per nine innings put together by the Rays pitching staff ranks 10th in MLB.

-- The Rays have the second-ranked team ERA among all MLB pitching staffs (3.69).
+- The Rays' 3.69 team ERA ranks second across all league pitching staffs.

-- The Rays surrender the ninth-fewest home runs in baseball (100 total, one per game).
+- Rays pitchers combine to surrender 101 home runs (one per game), the ninth-fewest in the league.

-- In his most recent time out on Saturday, July 1, the left-hander tossed three innings against the Seattle Mariners, allowing four earned runs while surrendering five hits.
+- The right-hander's last time out came on Saturday, July 8 against the Atlanta Braves, when he went five innings, surrendering four earned runs while giving up five hits.

+- The 22-year-old has a 5.28 ERA and 11.7 strikeouts per nine innings in 13 games this season, while giving up a batting average of .265 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.